Santa Monica COVID-19 Vaccine Update

 by Lindsay B. Call

-The U.S. Food and Drug Administration (FDA) has granted Emergency Use Authorizations (EUA) for two COVID-19 vaccines and the Johnson & Johnson vaccine is expected to receive EUA approval this week.
+The U.S. Food and Drug Administration (FDA) has granted Emergency Use Authorizations (EUA) for three COVID-19 vaccines.
 Based on data from the manufacturers and findings from large clinical trials, all three vaccines have been shown to be safe and effective in preventing serious illness and death.

 Here is what we know from the Center for Disease Control (CDC) and our partners at the Los Angeles County Department of Public Health (DPH) who will oversee the distribution of the COVID-19 vaccine.